adanieljohnson/SWP_student_writing_guide/docs/700-Instructor-Resources.md

 # (PART) Instructor Resources {-}
 # The Instructor Toolbox {#teachertools700}

-Part 7 has Resources for Instructors.
-It may not be part of your version of the Guide.
+Part 7 of the Resource Guide is intended for Instructors.
+It can be removed from the student edition of the Resource Guide with no loss of content.
+Topics included here are:

-The Appendices contain practice cases with examples of lab reports written using the materials in the case files.

-* Part 7: Resources for Instructors (700)
-    + d
-    + d
-    + d
-    + d
-    + Annotated Bibliography

-Scientific Writing Made Easy: A Step- by- Step Guide to Undergraduate Writing in the Biological Sciences Sheela P. Turbek,1 Taylor M. Chock,1 Kyle Donahue,1 Caroline A. Havrilla,1 Angela M. Oliverio,1,2Stephanie K. P
+* Bins-based lab report grading.
+* Using reflective coaching to comment on student reports.
+* Strategies for training GTAs to teach scientific writing.
+*  An annotated Bibliography for those interested in going deeper.

+Appendices A-C are practice cases that instructors can use for training activities or for teaching students to write lab reports when they do not have access to labs.